pglen/hsencfs/README.md

 a new mount.
 The above command exposes the ~/secrets directory with the backing data directory in ~/.secrets

-For added convenience, one may specify a dotted (hidden) file for mountdata.
+For added convenience, one may specify a dotted (hidden) file for mount data.

       hsencfs  ~/secrets ~/.secrets